drhsqlite/fossil-mirror/www/gitusers.md

 option here to avoid a fatal complaint from Git that the laptop can’t push into a non-empty repo.
-If you fall into this trap, among the many that Git lays for newbies, you have to nuke the incorrectly initted repo, search the web and docs to find out about `--bare`, and try again.
+If you fall into this trap, among the many that Git lays for newbies, you have to nuke the incorrectly initted repo, search the web or Git man pages to find out about `--bare`, and try again.

 Having navigated that little minefield, we can tell Git that there is a second origin, a “home” repo in